oam-dev/rudr/docs/faq.md

 In Kubernetes today, developer information is freely intermingled with operator information.
 We wanted to create a way to distinguish between these two rolls so that developers could deliver an artifact that describes their microservice, and operators could apply another artifact that configures and instantiates that microservice.

-In the hydra model, a `ComponentSchematic` describes a developer's view of a microservice, and an `ApplicationConfiguration` describes an application operator's view of how a component is deployed into the cluster.
+In the OAM model, a `ComponentSchematic` describes a developer's view of a microservice, and an `ApplicationConfiguration` describes an application operator's view of how a component is deployed into the cluster.

 ## How does this compare to Knative?